What happens to my kids if I die?

 This question can be especially loaded if you’re a single parent.

-Don’t you want to do everything possible to make sure you take care of them?
+Have you done everything possible to care for them?

 What happens when one parent dies?

 When a parent dies, what happens to your child depends on a few factors:

 - Whether you’re married to the other parent

 - The custody arrangements if you’re divorced or were never married to the other parent, and

 - If you have a will

 If the legal mother and father are married to each other, this question is easy to answer: When one parent passes on, the surviving parent gets custody.